arangodb/docs/3.10/aql/functions-arangosearch.md

 `ANALYZER(expr, analyzer) → retVal`

 Sets the Analyzer for the given search expression.

+{% hint 'info' %}
+The `ANALYZER()` function is only applicable for queries against ArangoSearch Views.

+In queries against Search Alias Views and inverted indexes, you don't need to specify Analyzers because every field can be indexed with a single Analyzer only and they are inferred from the index definition.
+{% endhint %}

-The default Analyzer is `identity` for any ArangoSearch expression.
+The default Analyzer is `identity` for any search expression that is used for filtering ArangoSearch Views.
 This utility function can be used to wrap a complex expression to set a particular Analyzer.
 It also sets it for all the nested functions which require such an argument to avoid repeating the Analyzer parameter.
 If an Analyzer argument is passed to a nested function